Did buried power lines help save downtown Gatlinburg from fires?

 A former home on Greystone Heights Road is one of two mansions she lost in the fires.
 Right now she says she’s hesitant to rebuild if better warning systems aren’t in place and power lines aren’t buried.

-“There was so many trees and power lines in the road.
+“There were so many trees and power lines in the road.
 We were just lucky we were able to get over them,” said Musick.

+Today you will find power lines crisscrossing the deserted neighborhood, along with newly replaced power poles as tall as the trees.

 “Everything was on fire.
 It was crazy.
 Don’t slow down.
 Those power lines are so hot they will melt your tires,” said England.

-He also remembers a much different scene when he was finally able to make it downtown.
+He also remembered a much different scene when he was finally able to make it downtown.

 “I was down here.
 We still had electricity downtown.
 If we still had electricity overhead, it would have burned us down,” he said.